Blenheim Palace Food Festival

 It is the birthplace of Sir Winston Churchill and the only non royal and non episcopal country estate awarded the title of palace.

-Fortunately, Blenheim Palace is also open to the public, which is why you can have the pleasure of the Blenheim Palace Food Festival in May, which promises to be as spectacular as the premises.
+Fortunately, Blenheim Palace is also open to the public, which is why you can have the pleasure of the Blenheim Palace Food Festival, which promises to be as spectacular as the premises.

 If you think that English food isn’t much to write home about, you are bound to change your mind after participating in the three days of the festival.